d0ugr/tinyapp/README.md

 ### **Development Dependencies**

+The following NPM packages are used for development:

-- Mocha
+- mocha
-- Chai
+- chai
-- Nodemon
+- nodemon

 ### **Testing**